openstreetmap/osmdbt/man/osmdbt-create-diff.md

 # DESCRIPTION

-Read log files created by **osmdbt-get-log** and create on OSM change file from it.
+Read log files created by **osmdbt-get-log** and create an OSM change file from it.

 Reads all files specified with **-f, \--log-file** or all log files in